 ACOSS member organisations are central to our work.
 Our national membership network links a broad spectrum of community services across Australia and is the national voice of people affected by poverty and inequality.

 The ACOSS national member network is comprised of:

 - 8 state and territory Councils of Social Service which represent thousands of front-line community agencies

 Many state and local organisations also support the work of ACOSS as Associate Members.
 Individuals can join ACOSS as an Individual Supporter.

-ACOSS revenue comes from a combination of government funding, membership fees and donations.
+ACOSS revenue comes from a combination of government funding, membership fees, grant funding, partner contributions and donations.